Energic Mototracteurs 712 petrol (1955/63).

-Later on in its production the 712 was available with an electric circuit for lights, comprising of a alternator, rectifier and small 7ah battery.
-The price in 1963 factory fitted was 357 francs, or bought as a after sales accessory 335 francs.
+Later on in its production, the 712 was available with an electric circuit for lights, comprising of an alternator, rectifier and small 7ah battery.
+The price in 1963 factory fitted was 357 francs, or bought as a after-sales accessory 335 francs.
 According to the 1/02/1963 price list.
 And interestingly there is a quote for a hydraulic lift 1645 francs weight 92 kgs.

 TVA inclusive (in addition wrapping, delivery and local taxes of 2.82% to be levied).

 Read more about the Energic Mototracteur 712 Diesel here.

 Read more about the Energic motoculteur 409 here.